 5. Each artist may submit up to three entries.
 The entry fee is AU$55 (plus GST) for each entry in the Open Prize, and AU$30 (plus GST) per entry in the Waterhouse Emerging Artists’ Prize.

 Artists may enter in one category only.
 The Emerging Artists’ Prize is restricted to emerging artists.
 There are no restrictions on who can enter the Open Prize.
-All entrants are eligible for the People’s Choice Award and the Scientists’ Choice Award.
+All entrants are eligible for the People’s Choice Dr Wendy Wickes Memoriam Prize and the Scientists’ Choice Award.
 “Emerging Artist” means artists in the early years of their professional practice.
 For the purposes of this competition, an emerging artist is an artist who has either never had a solo exhibition, or had their first solo exhibition less than five years ago.

 6. Works must not exceed the size limit of 2 × 2 x 2m when displayed, and all works must fit through a standard door when packed for transport (2m x 0.9m).
 Floor-mounted works must not exceed a weight of 500kg.
 Wall and ceiling mounted works must not exceed a weight of 30kg.
 Artworks must be supplied ready for display or hanging: flat D rings are preferred for wall mounted works.
 No work can have one dimension greater than 2m in length.
 This will include any supports if supplied.
 The SA Museum Foundation may supply or arrange certain display furniture at its discretion.